kyegomez/swarms/README.md

 from swarms import Swarms

 # Retrieve your API key from the environment or replace with your actual key
-api_key = "api key"
+api_key = "sksdsds"

 # Initialize Swarms with your API key
 swarm = Swarms(openai_api_key=api_key)

 # Define an objective
-objective = "Find 20 potential customers for a Swarms based AI Agent automation infrastructure"
+objective = """
+Please develop and serve a simple community web service.
+People can signup, login, post, comment.
+Post and comment should be visible at once.
+I want it to have neumorphism-style.
+The ports you can use are 4500 and 6500.
+"""

 # Run Swarms
 swarm.run_swarms(objective)